Drop your EXE or DLL file here

 System Driver

-Windows applications often include multiple icon sizes (16x16, 32x32, 48x48, 256x256, etc.) to display properly at different DPI settings and view modes.
-Additionally, some programs include different icons for different purposes, like document icons or toolbar buttons.
+Windows applications typically include multiple icon sizes (16x16, 32x32, 48x48, 256x256, etc.) so they display correctly at different DPI settings and in different contexts - taskbar, desktop, file explorer, and so on.
+Some programs also include separate icons for documents or toolbar buttons.
+Use our ICO Analyzer to inspect any ICO file in detail.

-Yes, it's completely safe.
-This tool processes files entirely in your web browser using JavaScript.
-Your EXE/DLL files are never uploaded to any server - all parsing and extraction happens locally on your device.
-The file never leaves your computer.
+Yes, completely safe.
+This tool processes everything in your web browser using JavaScript - your EXE and DLL files are never uploaded to any server.
+All parsing and extraction happens locally on your device, so the files never leave your computer.

-This tool is specifically designed for Windows PE files (EXE, DLL).
-Mac applications use a different format (ICNS) stored in .app bundles.
-For Mac icon creation, check out our PNG to ICNS converter.
+This tool is designed for Windows PE files only.
+Mac apps use ICNS format stored in .app bundles.
+To work with Mac icons, try our PNG to ICNS converter or ICNS Viewer.

-Some executables don't contain embedded icons, or use non-standard resource formats.
-Also, .NET applications and some modern apps may store resources differently.
-If extraction fails, the file may be corrupted, packed, or use an unsupported format.
+Some executables don't embed icons, or use non-standard resource formats. .NET apps and some modern apps may store icons differently.
+Files that are corrupted, packed/obfuscated, or use unsupported resource structures may not yield results.
+If you keep running into issues, contact us and we'll be happy to help.